upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 - Catching Tutorial and other miscellaneous species picks should continue to draw through the restricted service.

 The common predicate should reject null species, invalid identity species, disabled Mega forms, disabled GMax forms, and disallowed regional forms before the path chooses replacements.
+Safe/default special-form options also reject known irregular special forms such as CFRU/DPE Pikachu costume/cap identities unless the caller explicitly uses the internal `allowAllSpecialForms()` option.
+There is no GUI/RNQS irregular-form include setting in this PR.
 Path-specific checks should still reject candidates that cannot be safely written by that ROM handler.

 After `allowEvolutionaryRelatives` expands a generation-limited family, the same special-form exclusions are re-applied.
 This preserves true cross-generation evolution support while keeping regional forms separate from evolutionary-relative